nvim-neo-tree/neo-tree.nvim/README.md

               conflict  = "",
             }
           },
+          -- If you don't want to use these columns, you can set `enabled = false` for each of them individually file_size = {
+            enabled = true,
+            required_width = 64, -- min width of window required to show this column
+          },
+          type = {
+            enabled = true,
+            required_width = 122, -- min width of window required to show this column
+          },
+          last_modified = {
+            enabled = true,
+            required_width = 88, -- min width of window required to show this column
+          },
+          created = {
+            enabled = true,
+            required_width = 110, -- min width of window required to show this column
+          },
         },
         -- A list of functions, each representing a global custom command -- that will be available in all sources (if not overridden in `opts[source_name].commands`)